elishacloud/dxwrapper/README.md

 ### Development
 DxWrapper is mostly written in C++ using Microsoft Visual Studio Community 2015.

-Compilation depends on [Detours Express 3.0](http://research.microsoft.com/en-us/projects/detours/) and the standalone [DirectX SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812).
-You may need to change the include and library paths if you didn't install Detours or the DirectX SDK in the default directory.
+Compilation depends on [Detours Express 3.0](http://research.microsoft.com/en-us/projects/detours/), the standalone [DirectX SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812) and the [DirectX 8.1 SDK](https://www.microsoft.com/en-us/download/details.aspx?id=13287).
+You may need to change the include and library paths depending on where you install Detours or the DirectX SDK/8.1.

 Thanks for stopping by!